 Despite losing weight, the culinary queen has stayed relatable, encouraging other women not to go on fad diets and having assured the listeners of Women's Hour that her weight goes 'up and down'.

 Here we take a look at Nigella's weight loss secrets, picking out her top slimming tips from her favourite exercise to her weight loss mindset.

 YogaIf HIIT workouts and full-on cardio aren't your thing, it seems you could be in luck.

 The Nigellissima author is an avid fan of Iyengar yoga, and has credited it to playing a part in her incredible transformation.

 Speaking to Good Housekeeping magazine, Nigella described the exercise as 'a rather slow form of yoga'.

 'As you get on in life, you value feeling well as opposed to looking well.
 Yoga certainly makes you feel great, and you want to carry on feeling great.
 I just do a bit in a very slow way - sometimes lying down', she said of her new exercise preferences.

-'I don't like extremes.
+She continued to say that food should be a pleasure, and without trying to be too extreme, it can be possible to enjoy different kinds of ingredients, 'I don't like extremes.
 I think that's the real truth.
 I think that food should not be used as a way of persecuting oneself and I think really one should look to get pleasure about what's good', Nigella said.